lala-la-flaca/DevOpsBootcamp_7_docker_Nexus_Docker/README.md

    e) Select **Create Droplet**

 3. Configuring Firewall on Digital Ocean: Following security best practices, configure the firewall's inbound and outbound rules.
-In this case, you only allow inbound SSH access from your machine to the Droplet and allowing access to Nexus port. restricting all other unnecessary connections.
+In this case, you only allow inbound SSH access from your machine to the Droplet and access to Nexus port. restricting all other unnecessary connections.

 4. Select the **Networking** option from the left panel, then choose **Firewall**.